 - Take detailed photos of every inch of the property to document not only the presence of items in your inventory, but also the condition.
 Since digital photography is cheap, take lots of pictures, including close ups of identification plates and stickers that show the model number and serial number of appliances you want included in the deal.
 You may also wish to make a video that highlights certain high value items.

 - Refer to the photos during your final walk-through to identify anything that might have been damaged or replaced.
-If anything is changed or missing, have your broker inform the seller immediately and request in writing either return of the item or replacement using a mutually-agreeable item.
+If anything is changed or missing, have your broker inform the seller immediately and request in writing either return of the item or replacement with a mutually-agreeable item.

 I hope you found this information regarding personal property in real estate sales helpful.
 If you have questions about personal property in real estate sales or buy/sell/investment strategies, drop me a line!
 Contact Us